SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 Because C# compiler is really fast and C# language itself is good to keep compiler run fast, implementing incremental compilation has not been at the first priority.
-Also community keep there project small and like to separate big project into smaller ones to handle this problem indirectly.
+Also community keep their project small and like to separate big project into smaller ones to handle this problem indirectly.

 Unity3D uses mono C# infrastructure.
 It seems hard to make compiler work faster